 But there's more than enough value here to offset the additional fee for many travelers.
 Here's a brief rundown of what Amex Platinum Card authorized users will get:

-But each of your Amex Platinum authorized users will get their own $100 credit to cover a Global Entry or TSA PreCheck.
+But each of your Amex Platinum authorized users will get their own up to $120 credit to cover a Global Entry or TSA PreCheck.
 These are some of the best services to improve your time at the airport, so don't be afraid to spread the love.
-Just have your authorized users use their new American Express Platinum card to pay for the application and voila – it's free.
+Just have your authorized users use their new American Express Platinum card to pay for the application, and voila – it's free.

 Don't want to pay $195 to add authorized users?
 You can add a Companion Platinum Card authorized user to your Platinum Card account at no additional cost.
-But aside from a $100 credit for TSA PreCheck or Global Entry, these users don't get any other travel benefits.
+But aside from up to a $120 credit for TSA PreCheck or Global Entry, these users don't get any other travel benefits.

 Read more: Why You Should Add an Authorized User to Your Amex Platinum Card